ispasic/acronimity/README.md

 The following will run the production version of the application:
 #### `node server.js`

-## Mongodb connection

-MongoDB is used to store and access the ticket granting ticket (TGT) for UMLS service.
-Please ensure to create an `acronyms` database with `umls` empty collection.

-Use the following command to create a "Time to Live" (TTL) index on the collection using the following command:
-#### `db.umls.createIndex( { "createdAt": 1 }, { expireAfterSeconds: 25000 } )`
-That will ensure that TGT deletes itself from the database in order for the app to acquire a new one as TGT expires in 8 hours.

 ## Environment Variables
 To make use of all the APIs and mongoDB connection, you need to provide API Keys and mongoDB user settings in `.env` file in the source directory.
 The variables required:

 - For Pubmed API: `PUBMED_API_KEY`
 - For UMLS: `UMLS_API_KEY`
-- For MongoDB Connection: `MONGODB_USER` and `MONGODB_USER_PASSWORD`

 Please refer to https://www.ncbi.nlm.nih.gov/home/develop/api/ in order to acquire PubMed database API key.